Climate change risk

 Keynote 8 – Navigating the energy transition: opportunities, investor strategies and policy needs

-Jamie Bonic is NAB’s Global Head of FX and Commodity Sales, responsible for several FX-related sales businesses including NAB’s Institutional, Corporate, and Government teams.
-Prior to joining NAB, Jamie spent 17 years in London working for JPMorgan as a Managing Director in their Global Markets division, leading sales and trading across Interest Rate and FX products.
-Jamie holds a Bachelor of Economics from The University of Sydney and is currently based in Sydney.
+Jamie is NAB’s Global Head of FX and Derivative Sales.
+Jamie is responsible for several Markets related sales businesses including NAB’s Institutional, Corporate and Government teams.
+Prior to joining NAB, Jamie spent 17 years in London working as a Managing Director for a US Investment Bank in their Global Markets division running sales and trading businesses for both the Interest Rate and FX product.

 Katie Miller